ivan-hc/VirtualBox-appimage/README.md

 To use USB pass-through, see https://github.com/cyberus-technology/virtualbox-kvm#usb-pass-through

 ### ◆ Shortcuts
-If you right-click on the VM to createa launcher to the firtual machine, open the .desktop file and change the "Exec=" entry from
+If you right-click on the VM to createa launcher, open the .desktop file and change the "Exec=" entry from
 ```
 Exec=/usr/lib/virtualbox/VirtualBoxVM --comment ...
 ```